Basic And Advanced Painting

 "Introduction to Painting with Acrylics" (Beginners I)

-Learn the fundamentals of painting with acrylics in three different levels of March workshop series coached by Gold Canyon artist Sue Ann Dickey who strives to "take the 'pain' out of painting" for beginners, and for anyone who was left frustrated by other painting or art classes, or has drifted away from painting and wants to try again."
+Learn the fundamentals of painting with acrylics in two different levels of three-day workshops coached by Gold Canyon artist Sue Ann Dickey who strives to "take the 'pain' out of painting" for beginners, and for anyone who was left frustrated by other painting or art classes, or has drifted away from painting and wants to try again."

 Graduates of Beginners II had these comments: "Sue Ann was very helpful to each individual - Relaxed atmosphere in which to learn - Sue Ann knows how to teach! - Positive attitude of the teacher and fellow students - Very friendly.
 Relaxed.
 We were challenged but not stressed - Personable instructor who knew how to get things across - We have something to take home to show family and friends.
 Finished (or nearly finished product).
 Sue keeps it fun and relaxed - Freedom to experiment and Sue Ann's instruction - Painting, painting, painting.
 I like Sue Ann's style of teaching - Sue Ann is an outstanding and encouraging artist."

 Questions, Comments, Ideas?
 Sue Ann welcomes inquiries by email firstname.lastname@example.org, or phone calls to 480.982.1336.

 Sue Ann Dickey is an Arboretum annualmember and Arizona State Parks volunteer.
 She welcomes inquiries from enrollees who are unable to commit to three days in a row, but who would like to be contacted about future art workshops during 2015; including classes that may be scheduled in the East Valley.

 Sue Ann Dickey was also the featured artist of 2013's Gold Canyon Art Festival; her poster design is shown at right.

 Q. What do you enjoy about teaching beginners to paint?